threememories/FalloutRisk/README.md

 ---

 ## Mobile Support
-The simulation is not yet fully mobile-friendly, but responsive layout updates are currently in progress.
-It is currently best played on a desktop or in Landscape Mode on larger mobile devices.
+The simulation fully mobile-friendly and responsive.
+It is best played on a desktop or in Landscape Mode on larger mobile devices, but still very playable on small screens and mobile devices.

 ---